 Benefits during Leave

 Group health insurance coverage will continue for eligible employees taking family care or medical leave under this policy under the same terms and conditions that applied before the leave commenced.
-To continue health insurance coverage, the employee must continue to make any premium contributions that he or she was required to make prior to taking leave.
-Premium payments are due monthly and should be made payable to TUC and delivered to the Human Resources Department.
-If an employee fails to pay his or her portion within 30 days of the due date of a premium, his or her health insurance coverage may be canceled.
+To continue health insurance coverage, the employee must continue to make any premium contributions that they were required to prior to taking leave.
+Premium payments are due monthly and should be made payable to TUC and delivered to the TUC Human Resources Department.
+If an employee fails to pay their portion within 30 days of the due date of a premium, their health insurance coverage may be canceled.
 In such cases, employees will be notified at least 15 days before coverage terminates.

 Employees on family care or medical leave do not accrue benefits including holiday pay, while on unpaid leave.
 Employees will not accrue vacation and sick pay while on unpaid leave.
 Vacation and sick pay will begin accruing when the employee returns to work.

 Coordination of Benefits

 Family care and medical leaves are unpaid.
 An employee who is granted a family or medical care leave of absence must utilize any accrued but unused paid time off benefits (i.e., vacation and sick leave) during the period of the leave.
 Any portion of a leave that occurs after all paid time off benefits have been exhausted will be without pay.

 Any unpaid or paid portions of this leave policy shall be added together and will not extend the 12-week total leave period limitation allowed under the family and medical leave policy.